LucDuponcheelAtGitHub/programming_course/chapter02/README.md

 ```

 `BIND` is a *pointful computation combinator*, not only computations are involved.
 It models a *generic abstraction* of
+*binding an inner expression evaluation result to an outer expression evaluation continuation* or
-*binding an inner expression evaluation result to an expression evaluation continuation*.
+*binding an outer expression evaluation result to an inner expression evaluation continuation*.

 `BIND` can also be seen as a generic abstraction of *binding an argument to a function*.
 This is a
-*pointful program combinator* that the course does not generically abstracts.
+*pointful program combinator* that, intentionally, the course does not generically abstracts.

 Unary type constructor parameter `Computation`, is *covariant* in its parameter type meaning that a computation, say
-`cy`, of type `Computation[Y]`, may, when executed at runtime, yield a result having a more specific type than `Y`.
+`cy`, of type `Computation[Y]`, may, when executed at runtime, yield a result having a more specific type than `Y`

-### Pointfree and Pointful

-The pointfree code of `zero` is *simpler* (*less complex*) than the pointful code of `zero`.
-Agreed, it may not be
-*easier to understand* (*less difficult to understand*) because it has a higher level of abstraction, but, once the
-meaning of `FUNCTION_TO_PROGRAM` and `AND_THEN` is, once and for all, fully understood, it is, becomes easy to
-understand.

-Fully understanding something difficult, once and for all, is fun!

-The pointful code of `zero` is more complex than the pointfree code of `zero`.
-Therefore it is also, somehow, more
-difficult to understand because humans can only deal with a limited amount of complexity.

-Being confronted, over and over again, with difficulty caused by complexity is not fun!

-One of the main goals of programming in a disciplined way is to manage complexity.

-The code of `zero` is only one line of code, with only one
-*binding of a computation result as an argument to a computation producing function* involved.
-The more lines of code,
-with more such bindings of, the more important the above statements are.

 ### Primitve Functions